Desiderio25/AB-410T00-Build-intelligent-applications/Instructions/Labs/Lab11-Embed-Copilot-Studio-Agent.md

     - **One thing that diverged** — for example, the plan used a separate **Field Technician** table while you used a lookup field; or the plan used the **Account** entity while you used a plain text customer name field
     - **One thing you added** — something meaningful you built that wasn't in the plan at all (for example: the escalation topic, security roles, the model-driven app dashboard, or the Copilot Studio agent itself)

 1. Be prepared to share at least one of your findings with the class.
+Here are a few discussion points to get you started:

-    > **Discussion prompts for instructors**:
+   - *"Did anyone's plan accurately predict the security role structure?"*
-    > - *"Did anyone's plan accurately predict the security role structure?"*
+   - *"What did the plan get right about the data model?"*
-    > - *"What did the plan get right about the data model?"*
+   - *"What did you build in these labs that surprised you — things the plan never anticipated?"*
-    > - *"What did you build in these labs that surprised you — things the plan never anticipated?"*
+   - *"If you were starting a real field service project tomorrow, how would you use Plan Designer differently?"*
-    > - *"If you were starting a real field service project tomorrow, how would you use Plan Designer differently?"*
+   - *"What seems easier: creating the model from scratch like we did, or editing components that the Plan Designer created?"*

     > **Key takeaway**: AI-assisted planning is a powerful starting point, not a finished blueprint.
 The gap between what a plan generates and what a real solution requires is exactly where human judgment, domain expertise, and iterative testing add value.
 You've experienced that gap firsthand across these labs.